Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Vancouver Hot Chocolate Festival

 Vancouver Hot Chocolate FestivalThe Vancouver Hot Chocolate Festival is a local excuse for people to treat themselves to mugs of gourmet hot cocoa from some of the city’s best cafes.

-The next Vancouver Hot Chocolate Festival is scheduled to run from January 13th until February 14th in 2024.
+In 2025 the Vancouver Hot Chocolate Festival runs from January 18th until February 14th.

-Close to three dozen cafes, bakeries and chocolatiers throughout the region usually participate in the event by offering extra special gourmet cups of hot chocolate on their menus.
+A few dozen cafes, bakeries and chocolatiers throughout the region usually participate in the event.
+They offer extra special gourmet cups of hot chocolate on their menus.
 Even a few gelato and specialty ice cream shops join in too!

 Each place offers a special selection of hot chocolate creations during the festival.
 Ingredients include everything from white chocolate to dark chocolate, Belgian chocolate, exotic whipped creams, cookie crumbs and even ice cream!